-In the initial phase of the research, following SI streams were chosen as potentially suitable for further analysis: Web applications/online initiatives, Financial education, Peer-to-peer lending, COOP networks, Crowdfunding platforms/sites, Timebanking.
+In the initial phase of the research, following SI streams were chosen as potentially suitable for further analysis: Web applications/online initiatives (online empowering consumers of financial services, digital ways of organizing consumer protection), Financial education (rising financial literacy, new methods of teaching, focusing on various vulnerable groups), Peer-to-peer lending (individual lending evolving against maltreatment by official banks and non-banking institutions), COOP networks (principles of community building, fair/local trade, spread of financial services to rural areas), Crowdfunding platforms/sites (avoiding traditional banking services, improving availability of financial services), Timebanking (time-based currency).
 After that, we started a process of eliminating the less suitable SI streams and consequently selection of the most suitable one.
-The selection process was based on the desk research, media and document analysis and field experts interviews.
+The selection process was based on the desk research, media and document analysis and field expert interviews.

 Logic of the selection process was as follows.
 We rank the stream of Timebanking as the least relevant.
-Since this trend is not present in the Czech Republic in any form, and is recognized by others as the one with low priority within CPAFS, we rejected it as an unjustified subject for a future study.
+Since this trend is not present in the Czech Republic in any form, and is recognized by others as the one with low priority within CPAFS, we rejected it as an unjustified subject for a future study (Moreover, timebanking is also a very different concept as time is exchanged instead of money and it thus excludes areas of material goods).